 Bonus Content: 12 Sales Promotion Examples That Convert

-- Offering sales discounts and price incentives along each touchpoint, so shoppers don’t miss a great offer.
+- Offer discounts and price incentives along each touchpoint, so shoppers don’t miss a great offer.